discokalle/musicle/ideas.md

 - Add profile picture upload option for users

+- Add push notiflications using Firebase (e.g., for inviting people to queue sessions)

 - In the end:
   - Update RTDB rules
   - Polish the design parts and select a suitable theme